-For optimal performance assuming the time acquisition window is not limited, Avantes recommends our AvaSpec-ULS2048LTEC spectrometer for this application, since it can support long integration times often exceeding 5 seconds.
+For optimal performance, assuming the time-acquisition window is not limited, Avantes recommends our AvaSpec-ULS2048LTEC spectrometer for this application, since it can support long integration times, often exceeding 5 seconds.
 When higher-speed acquisition is required, Avantes recommends the AvaSpec-ULS2048XL back-thinned CCD spectrometer.
-For maximal sensitivity the top model of the SensLine, AvaSpec-Hero spectrometer is recommended.
+For maximal sensitivity the top model of the SensLine, our AvaSpec-HERO spectrometer is recommended.

-When configuring the measurement setup, preventing excitation light from entering the spectrometer is an important issue.
+When configuring a measurement setup for fluorescence applications, preventing excitation light from entering the spectrometer is an important issue.
 Possible methods to accomplish this, where one does not exclude the other, include:

-- Make use of an AvaLight-LED or AvaLight-HPLED light source for more challenging fluorescence applications.
-Our AvaLight-LED light sources typically have narrow bandwidths, enabling the limitation of excitation to shorter wavelengths that are not part of the emission spectrum
+- Using of an AvaLight-LED or AvaLight-HPLED light source for more challenging fluorescence applications.
+Our AvaLight-LED light sources typically have narrow bandwidths, enabling the limitation of excitation to shorter wavelengths that are not part of the emission spectrum.

-- Use a broadband light source such as the AvaLight-HAL-Mini for high output in combination with an (interference) band-pass or low-pass filter.
+- Using a broadband light source such as the AvaLight-HAL-Mini for high output in combination with an (interference) band-pass or low-pass filter.

-- Make sure the optical path for excitation light and fluorescence are perpendicular.
-This means the excitation light will not enter the receiving fiber (use the CUV-UV/VIS-FL or the CUV-DA)
+- Making sure the optical path for excitation light and fluorescence are perpendicular.
+This means the excitation light will not enter the receiving fibre (using the CUV-FL-UV/VIS or the CUV-DA).

-- Use the fluorescence decay time to separate excitation energy from the integration time start pulse.
+- Use the decay time to separate excitation energy from the integration time start pulse.
 Use a pulsed light source to accomplish this (pulsed laser or AvaLight-XE or AvaLight-XE-HP Xenon flash light sources).

-Avantes has developed a bundle made for fluorescence measurements.
+Avantes has developed a bundle especially for fluorescence measurements.
 This bundle is suited for various fluorescence applications.